 13.1.
 Accuracy - overall

 The overall accuracy of the results can be assessed as good.
-The survey is a census – data is obtained from statistical questionnaire and administrative source (annual reports from Commercial Register).
+Data collection is exhaustive (census) – data is obtained from statistical questionnaire and administrative source (annual reports from Commercial Register).
 For characteristics missing in administrative information model based estimate is used, also donor imputation and mean value imputation methods are applied.

 The most important sources of errors are nonresponse and modelling errors when using administrative information.